an0nymousww/anonetohlock/static/evidence/dardius.md

 # Description

-Dardius is a raider posting blatant racism, shock content, extremist/nazi content after being banned for doing the same thing on main, NSFW content has been redacted for obvious reason.
+Dardius is a "raider" posting blatant racism, shock content, extremist/nazi content after being banned for doing the same thing on main, NSFW content has been redacted for obvious reason.

 # Profile